sjbeskur/coova-docker-build/README.md

   `./make.sh`

-Upon successfull completion this build will output a coova-chilli*.deb package to the target/ directory.
+Upon successful completion this build will output a coova-chilli*.deb package to the target/ directory.

 See Dockerfile for full details.